 Creating high-quality products is a great way to retain customers.
 You’re providing a unique and enjoyable experience to your clients, and that’s an incentive for them to buy from you again.
 So, it’s no exaggeration to say that UX is central to driving sales.

 Let’s start with one of the most vital hardware components in modern technology: the PCB.
 But exactly what is a PCB?
 A printed circuit board is a mechanical structure that integrates components and conductors in an electrical circuit.
 Its elements are organized onto a virtual board where its dimensions are specified.
 The PCB is then printed and used as a fundamental element in a myriad of electronics, such as smartphones, tablets, and laptops.
 See that tiny board that’s inside your phone?
 That’s its core component.
 PCBs are now much thinner to make way for sleeker, lighter gadgets and how they’re built is surely going to affect how a device feels in the palm of your hand.
+On top of any PCB, an integrated circuit is usually soldered and programmed to transfer data between various components of the PCB (if interested, know all about IC programming here).
 So, manufacturers must make use of quality PCBs, to ensure that their products are fully optimized for UX and UI.

 But moving on to a more specific hardware specification, consider a device’s screen display.
 Phone screens, in particular, have been improving in recent years.
 Now, there are many different types of phone displays, all boasting super AMOLED screens and retina displays.
 Each has its own methods of projecting content onto the screen.
 Some have features that reduce the strain on the user’s eyes or make images much easier to see.
 But the rule of thumb is this: the better the screen quality, the better the UX and UI.
 The same goes for all other hardware specifications.